Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

-These employment checks are conducted with the appropriate professional body.
+These employment checks are conducted with the appropriate professional bodies.
 The objective of professional membership checks is to ensure that the licenses claimed by the candidate are both accurate and current.

 8. Social media check

-A social check identifies a candidate's online presence to look for negative or risky behaviours such as:
+A social media check may identify a candidate's online presence for negative or risky behaviours such as:

 9. Traffic and license check

 Traffic and license checks determine the job applicant's driving history.
-A driving record could include traffic violations, suspensions, revocations, the type of license granted, and restrictions on use.
+A driving record could include traffic violations, suspensions, revocations, the type of license granted, and conditions placed on driving.

 10. Visa and work entitlement check